Flower Meanings for the Perfect Bouquet

 Lovely Lavender

-Lavender, a lighter shade of purple, still has many of the same qualities of its deeper-hued cousin.
+Lavender, a lighter shade of purple, still has many of the same qualities as its deeper-hued cousin.
 Meant to symbolize royalty and dignity, lavender flowers capture a cool elegance and bring about a feminine feel without being over.
 Our lavender roses are the perfect example of this, arriving in a silver, mercury glass vase that creates an absolutely enchanting look.

 Wonderful White